bitlather/academy-pgh-sessions/api-flask-mongo/README.md

 API Using Flask and Mongo
 =========================

 In this lab, we will create an API using Python's Flask framework and Mongo as our NoSQL database.
+It is assumed you are running these instructions with the Ubuntu instances that John Lange has set up.

 A mongo database can be interacted with like an API, so we'll start there.
 Once we are comfortable calling an API, we will create our own API endpoints in Flask.

+Skills used:

+- SSH
+- Linux (ubuntu)
+- Curl
+- Postman
+- Mongo
+- Python
+- Flask
+- Rest APIs

 Install Mongo